brianfay/synchrotron/README.md

 ## Overview

-SuperCollider already has its own programming language called `sclang`, but it allows for interaction with its server from other languages.

-I enjoy programming in Clojure, and while there's already [a great solution](http://overtone.github.io/) for programming SuperCollider in Clojure.

-However, the ability to run on a Raspberry Pi is important to me.
-From my experience the startup time for a JVM-based Clojure process is miserable on a Raspberry Pi.
-Nodejs, on the other-hand, starts in milliseconds.
+While [overtone](http://overtone.github.io/) exists for writing SuperCollider applications in Clojure, the startup time for a JVM-based Clojure process is to slow to make this an appealing option on the Raspberry Pi.

+Alternatively, I'm writing clojurescript and targetting nodejs for the runtime.
+Synchrotron aims to provide functionality that I need from SuperCollider, but will likely never achieve parity with overtone or sclang.

-Some hypothetical features for synchrotron to eventually have are:
+Some hypothetical features for synchrotron to eventually have include:
 * Spawning and communicating to an scsynth process
 * Running OSC Server Commands
 * Parsing binary synthdef files to edn and translating edn back into binary synthdef format